Do I Qualify for a Non-Immigrant Visa?

 J Visas: these visas are for foreign nationals who are students, scholars, trainees, teachers, professors, research assistants, or leader in a field of specialized knowledge.
 The holders of these visas must come to the US to teach, instruct or lecture, study, observe, conduct research, consulting in a program or to receive medical training.

-L visas are foreign nationals who within the preceding three years has worked for one continuous year worked for an affiliate, a subsidiary or the same employer outside the United States.
+L visas: These non-immigrant visas are foreign nationals who within the preceding three years has worked for one continuous year worked for an affiliate, a subsidiary or the same employer outside the United States.
 The person must be an executive, a manager, or a person of special knowledge.

 N visas are for the parent of an alien accorded the status of a special immigrant under section 212(a)(27(L) of the act.